 Take a look at an interactive 360 degree view of this peplum jacket from Threads #163.

-Watch as Threads Editor Deana Tierney May demonstrates how to create a beautiful and simple lace top.
+Watch as Threads former Editor Deana Tierney May demonstrates how to create a beautiful and simple lace top.

 Learn how to dye fabric after burning out designs with this tutorial.

 Learn how to make beaded "berry" buttons with this web-extra from Threads #163.

 Topstitching is as simple as sewing a straight stitch, but with the right tips you can achieve stunning results.

 Threads reviews Pattern 303 from the Victoria Jones Collection.

 Threads reviews Simplicity Pattern 1945.